 Moreover, there are other specific guidelines for managing sleep disorders according to the stage in which a woman experiences them.

-Although many herbal supplements come in professional-looking pill bottles, they are usually not regulated by the FDA and so they may not have the best concentration of the herbs you want.
+Although many herbal supplements come in professional-looking pill bottles, they are not regulated by the FDA, so they may not have the best concentration of the herbs you want.
 Always do plenty of research about the company before you buy any products to ensure you're getting the best herbal supplements available.

 There is no denying the importance of a good night's of sleep.
 Unfortunately, many women do not experience the quality of sleep that they require on a regular basis.
 Sleep disorders can be frustrating for any woman who experiences them; however, some disturbances are so severe that they begin to interfere with daily life.
 Fortunately, it's more than possible to find an effective treatment for sleep disorders.

 Three levels of approaches can be considered for treating sleep disorders.
 These are categorized as: (1) Lifestyle Changes, (2) Alternative Medicine, and (3) Drugs and Surgery.